Kingmercy-Rayne/matchix/README.md

 Hello there!

-A WIP to practice responsive design
+A WIP to practice responsive design, JS API integration, and Flask CRUD.